 Pappa al pomodoro is a classic Italian bread and tomato soup.
 This recipe is easy to make, hearty and satisfying.
 It's a wonderful recipe to get your children trying something new as it's just so simple - bread and tomatoes in a delicious, thick soup.
 Suitable for both vegetarians and vegans.

-Cirio has been canning and bottling Italian tomatoes for 160 years and the company celebrated this anniversary by inviting Italian chef Antonio Carluccio to cook with its products in front of an audience of bloggers and journalists at the Good Housekeeping Institute in London.
-Thanks to Lisa from Lovely Appetite, who couldn’t go at the last minute, and a tag team of excellent babysitters, I was able to attend.
+Cirio* has been canning and bottling Italian tomatoes for 160 years.
+The company celebrated this anniversary by inviting Italian chef Antonio Carluccio to cook with its products in front of an audience of bloggers and journalists at the Good Housekeeping Institute in London.

 I've made my own version of pappa al pomodoro using Cirio passata (finely sieved tomatoes) for you here.
 This is adapted from Carluccio's version in the Cirio anniversary recipe booklet.